Virtua Fighter (video game): Characters

 An Arab fighter named Majido "Siba" Abdul was planned, and his character model appeared on some Virtua Fighter arcade cabinets (though, in some cases, Akira's name was placed under his portrait).
 Siba was originally to be the protagonist of the franchise.
 He was ultimately dropped, but later appeared in Fighters Megamix.
 Two other characters were also discovered.
 One was an early design of Akira Yuki, under an early name Takeru Ryushoji, who was shirtless and wore pants and shoes.
-The other was a military man named Jeffery "Jeff" Buckman., other fighters in the game that were planned to appear were the Koskol brothers Rekka (the eldest) Score (the middle) and Aeon (the youngest), these 6 fighters were part of an organization known as the "Red Scorpions", but was later scrapped.
+The other was a military man named Jeffery "Jeff" Buckman.
+Other fighters in the game that were planned to appear were the Koskol brothers Rekka (the eldest) Score (the middle) and Aeon (the youngest), these 6 fighters were part of an organization known as the "Red Scorpions", but was later scrapped.

 Story

 Once in the Shōwa period, the defunct Japanese army intended to approach Puyi, the last Emperor of the Qing Dynasty in their effort to take advantages.
 However, they were defeated by the Imperial guards who used the martial art called Hakkyoku-ken.
 During World War II, the Japanese army research the mysteries of Hakkyoku-ken to create supersoldiers, developing the ultimate martial art.

-Approximately half a century has passed since then, the ultimate World Fighting Tournament is about to start, and all kinds of fighters from around the world engage to determine the world's best.
+Half a century has passed since these events - at the time the game is set, the 'ultimate World Fighting Tournament' is about to start, featuring fighters from around the world.
 Behind the Tournament, however, there exists an intrigue designed by a sinister syndicate.